Comparison Guide

 FEIN and EIN both refer to the same 9-digit tax identification number issued by the IRS.
 The F in FEIN stands for Federal.
 This guide explains why both terms exist and when each is used.

 This is one of the most common sources of confusion in US business tax terminology.
-When a bank asks for your FEIN and a tax form asks for your EIN, business owners wonder whether they need two different numbers.
-The answer is simple: you do not.
-FEIN and EIN are two names for the exact same number.
+A bank asks for your FEIN.
+A tax form asks for your EIN.
+Business owners worry they need two different numbers.
+The answer is simple.
+You do not.
+FEIN and EIN are two names for the exact same 9-digit number.

-The confusion exists because the United States has multiple levels of tax identification.
-The federal government (IRS) issues EINs.
+The confusion comes from the layered US tax system.
+The federal government, through the IRS, issues the EIN.
 State governments issue their own employer identification numbers for state taxes.
-Adding "Federal" to the front of EIN clarifies that you are referring to the IRS number, not a state-issued number.
-This guide explains the history, usage, and practical implications of both terms.
+Adding "Federal" in front of EIN signals that you mean the IRS number, not a state number.
+This page compares the two terms side by side, explains the format and history, and shows non-residents how to get the number without an SSN.

 The Answer